PowerNukkitX/CLI/README.md

-# PowerNukkitX CLI v0.1.8
+# PowerNukkitX CLI v0.2.0

 PowerNukkitX CLI is a command line tool for managing your PowerNukkitX server.
-It allows you to download, install, and configure your PowerNukkitX server in a simple and quick way.
+It allows you to download, install PowerNukkitX server in a simple and quick way.

 ## Usage